Meditation or Collaborative Divorce: What is the Difference?

 Collaborative divorce, on the other hand, is a type of hybrid between traditional divorce and divorce mediation.
 Unlike divorce mediation, there are several parties involved in collaborative divorce aside from the couple including individual attorneys for each spouse as well as professionals who can address finances, child welfare, and psychological matters during the process.

-- Acknowledging that the collaboration process is non adversarial;
+- Acknowledging that the collaboration process is not intended to be adversarial;

-- Agreeing that neither party will not seek judicial intervention;
+- Agreeing that neither party will not seek for the court to intervene;

-- Consenting to third-party involvement of professional consultants;
+- Consenting to third-party involvement of professional consultants or experts;

-- Agreeing that any children will be insulated from the process;
+- Agreeing that any children will be as much as possible insulated from the process;

 - Understanding that the collaboration may not result in a settlement;